akeneo/pim-helpcenter/content/updates/2020-12/2-Revamped-data-quality-dashboard.md

 ![The revamped DQI dashboard](../img/new-dqi-dashboard.png)

 A step chart now shows the overall quality score evolution on a monthly basis.
 New key indicators are also displayed to draw your attention to specific quality criteria, such as the percentage of products without images.
-Those indicators being taken into account in the quality score, don't hesitate to use them to drive your product enrichment and reach a better quality score.
+Those indicators are taken into account in the quality score, don't hesitate to use them to drive your product enrichment and reach a better quality score.

 ::: more
 [What is data quality?](../articles/understand-data-quality.html)